kbarni/wsconvert/README.md

 - ws_file               the WordStar file to convert

 Optional arguments:
-- -h, --help -- show this help message and exit
+- -h, --help : show this help message and exit
-- -o OUTPUT, --output OUTPUT -- output file name
+- -o OUTPUT, --output OUTPUT : output file name
-- -t, --textmode -- output to unformatted (text) file
+- -t, --textmode : output to unformatted (text) file

 ## Why Markdown

 Markdown is an easy to understand file format.
 It can be easily edited manually.
 It's also simple to generate.

-The **Pandoc** utility can convert Markdown to most document formats: docx, pdf, epub, latex...
+The **Pandoc** utility can convert Markdown to most document formats: *docx*, *pdf*, *epub*, *latex*...
 This utility uses some Pandoc specific markdown features (superscript, subscript, footnote...) that might not be recognized by some converters

-Markdown can also be used directly in several webpages (Github, Medium etc.)
+Markdown can also be used directly in several webpages (*Github*, *Medium* etc.)

 ## Features and bugs